 Make the Right Service Call

-When in doubt, call Metropolitan.
+When in doubt, call Metropolitan Laundry Machinery Sales.
 Our team of highly skilled commercial laundry equipment service technicians will be happy to assist you with all your maintenance and service needs.
 Whether you want to troubleshoot over the phone or schedule a visit from a technician, we are at your service.
-We proudly serve laundry businesses in the greater New York area, New Jersey, Fairfield County Connecticut, Eastern Pennsylvania, Philadelphia, and New Castle County, Delaware.
+We proudly serve laundry businesses in the greater New York area, New Jersey, Fairfield County, Connecticut, Eastern Pennsylvania, Philadelphia, and New Castle County, Delaware.

 Following these simple laundry business maintenance tips gets you ahead of problems before they get ahead of you.
-When you’re ready for new commercial laundry equipment, contact us!
+When you’re ready for new commercial laundry equipment, request a quote from us!
 We have the experience and industry insight to help you upgrade your laundry business efficiently.
+You can also reach us at 1 (866) 448-5468.
+We look forward to speaking with you!